nanomarkup/nanomarkup.github.com/README.md

     - Ensures documents are both human-readable and machine-parsable

 ## Sections
 Sections group related key/value pairs under a single entity.
-Each section is defined with the double dot "..", followed by an indented block containing its key/value pairs.
+Each section is defined using a colon ":", followed by an indented block containing its key/value pairs.
 Indentation is vital for establishing hierarchy and readability.
 ```
-Ariana..
+Ariana:
     birthday 7.8.2011
-    contacts..
+    contacts:
         email ariana@gmail.com
         mobile 123456789
 ```
 In this example, **Ariana** is a section containing a birthday key/value pair and a nested **contacts** section.
 Indentation determines the scope of key/value pairs and sections.

 #### Key Notes
-- ".." signals the start of a Section
+- ":" signals the start of a Section
 - All keys and values within a Section are indented with one tab

 ## Lists
 A document in Nano Markup is treated as a **List by default**, meaning all top-level elements are considered entries within an implicit list structure.

-Lists are explicitly defined using a colon ":" after the key.
+Lists are explicitly defined with the double dot ".." after the key.
 If the key is omitted, the list becomes **anonymous**.
 Items in the list appear on subsequent lines, each indented by one tab.
-Lists can also contain Sections, indicated by the ".." symbol.
+Lists can also contain Sections, indicated by the ":" symbol.
 ```
-students:
+students..
-    ..
+    :
         name James
         age 20
-    ..
+    :
         name John
         age 21

-:
+..
     Math
     English
     History